DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/StateManagement/Angular/description.md

 ...OPTION LIST...

-Use these options to control the edit state.
+Use these options to access and change the edit state.
 Two-way bind them to component properties so that you can get and set the options at runtime.
 In this demo, we bind the **editRowKey** and **changes** options to display their values under the **DataGrid**.

 **Utility Method**